 Wireless speakers come in all shapes and sizes: they can be big, boxy units; they can be small and cylindrical.
 Some are built to be rugged and waterproof, others put style and design high on their priorities.
 They can even look like 1920’s airships.

 The point is, wireless speakers can look like anything and come in any size.
 The question, then, is what will you use yours for?
-For your bedroom, a sensibly sized Geneva Model S Wireless DAB+ or Audio Pro Addon T3 is ideal.
-If the speaker will take pride of place in your living room, the Geneva Aerosphère Large makes quite the statement.
+For your bedroom, a sensibly sized Audio Pro Addon T3 is ideal.
+If the speaker will take pride of place in your living room, the B&O BeoPlay A6 or Naim Mu-so Qb makes quite the statement.

-If you want your mates to enjoy an even spread of sound, have a look at omnidirectional speakers like the Bose SoundLink Revolve or even the Amazon Echo.
+If you want your mates to enjoy an even spread of sound, have a look at omnidirectional speakers like the Bose SoundLink Revolve or smart speakers such as Amazon's Echo and the upcoming Apple HomePod.
 After something more portable?
 Try the Dali Katch or anything from UE's range of wireless speakers, such as the UE Boom 2 or Megaboom.

 Will it be your main music system?